Skip to content

 3. Test network connectivity if needed

-Now that you have a basic VM running, try these enhancements:
+Now that you have a basic VM running, try these updates.

 Add Cloud-Init Configuration